tienanh306201z/renovated_meal_app/README.md

 # meal_app
-meal app with some renovated features\n included a couple of categories with food recipes to support housewives at cooking stuff\n included filter mode
+meal app with some renovated features

+included a couple of categories with food recipes to support housewives at cooking stuff

+included filter mode

 # demo